AlexJinyuLiu/CSC207_Trader_Project/phase2/README_Phase2.txt

         possible while folowing the clean architecture rules.
         We had a tough decision to make, and we decided to prioritize the extensibility of our project over the usability and novelty of the alert system.
-This was tough, as it required us to add many new options to our system to cover the bases that the alert system was previously covering for us, but we beleive that now that we are rid of alerts, our system is more extensible and follows clean architecture and object oriented principles better.
+This was tough, as it required us to add many new options to our system to cover the bases that the alert system was previously covering for us, but we believe that now that we are rid of alerts, our system is more extensible and follows clean architecture and object oriented principles better.
     * We created a new use case class (ItemManager) to fix coupling and SRP issues in our old UserManager.
 Based on our TA's feedback, we determined that UserManager was responsible for too many different systems, so we decided to